Westbury (constituency): Boundaries

+Originally a small pocket borough, covering only a small part of the parish of Westbury, the Reform Act 1832 expanded it to take in the whole parish, which then included Bratton, Heywood, Dilton Marsh, Dilton, and most of today's Chapmanslade.
+In 1885, the Westbury parliamentary borough was abolished, and a new county constituency of Westbury was created, with the same name, but covering a much larger area.
+The boundaries of that changed over the years, until in 2010 the Westbury constituency was abolished and replaced by South-West Wiltshire.

-1885–1918: The Sessional Divisions of Bradford-on-Avon, Melksham, Trowbridge, Westbury, and Whorwellsdon, and part of the Sessional Division of Warminster.
+1885–1918: The Sessional Divisions of Bradford-on-Avon, Melksham, Trowbridge, Westbury, and Whorwellsdown, and part of the Sessional Division of Warminster.

-1918–1950: The Urban Districts of Bradford-on-Avon, Melksham, Trowbridge, Warminster, and Westbury, and the Rural Districts of Bradford-on-Avon, Melksham, Mere, Warminster, and Westbury and Whorwellsdown.
+1918–1950: The Urban Districts of Bradford-on-Avon, Melksham, Trowbridge, Warminster, and Westbury, and the Rural Districts of Bradford-on-Avon, Melksham, Mere, Warminster, and Westbury with Whorwellsdown.

 1950–1974: The Urban Districts of Bradford-on-Avon, Melksham, Trowbridge, Warminster, and Westbury, and the Rural Districts of Bradford-on-Avon and Melksham, Mere and Tisbury, and Warminster and Westbury.

-1974–1983: As prior but with redrawn boundaries.
+1974–1983: As before but with redrawn boundaries as a result of the Local Government Act 1972.

 1983–1997: The District of West Wiltshire, and the District of Salisbury wards of Knoyle, Mere, and Western.

-1997–2010: The District of West Wiltshire wards of Adcroft, Bradford-on-Avon North, Bradford-on-Avon South, college, Corsley, Dilton Marsh, Drynham, Ethandune, Holt, John O'Gaunt, Manor Vale, Mid Wylye Valley, Park, Paxcroft, Shearwater, Summerham, Warminster East, Warminster West, Weavers, Westbrook, Westbury with Storridge, and Wylye Valley, and the District of Salisbury wards of Knoyle, Mere, and Western.
+1997–2010: The District of West Wiltshire wards of Adcroft, Bradford-on-Avon North, Bradford-on-Avon South, College, Corsley, Dilton Marsh, Drynham, Ethandune, Holt, John O'Gaunt, Manor Vale, Mid Wylye Valley, Park, Paxcroft, Shearwater, Summerham, Warminster East, Warminster West, Weavers, Westbrook, Westbury with Storridge, and Wylye Valley, and the District of Salisbury wards of Knoyle, Mere, and Western.

-Originally a small pocket borough, covering only a small part of the parish of Westbury, in 1885 the parliamentary borough became a county constituency in Wiltshire.
-At the time of the constituency's abolition in 2010 it included the towns of Westbury, Warminster, Trowbridge, and Bradford-on-Avon, and the surrounding rural areas as far south as Mere.
-Until boundary changes in 1997, it also included Melksham.

-Boundary review, 2005

 Following a review of parliamentary representation in Wiltshire, the Boundary Commission for England created two new constituencies in the county.
-Chippenham was created mostly from the adjoining North Wiltshire constituency, plus the town of Bradford-on-Avon at the northern end of the Westbury constituency, while the rest of Westbury saw minor changes to its composition and was renamed South West Wiltshire.
-These changes were approved in 2005, to take effect at the following general election, which ultimately took place in 2010.
+Chippenham, mostly from the adjoining North Wiltshire, plus the town of Bradford-on-Avon at the northern end of the Westbury constituency, while the rest of Westbury saw minor changes to its composition and was renamed South West Wiltshire.
+These changes were approved in 2005, to take effect at the following general election, which took place in 2010.